-When the apartment lease ends, sometimes landlords and tenants have money matters to discuss -- move out fees, security deposit deductions, and covering the cost of repairs to the property among them.
+When the apartment lease ends, landlords and tenants sometimes have money matters to discuss -- move-out fees, security deposit deductions, and covering the cost of repairs to the property.

 What Can Landlords Charge for When the Lease Ends?

 Let’s imagine that you’ve had good tenants, and they haven’t damaged the apartment except for the usual wear and tear.
 Can landlords charge a move-out fee?

 First, check your apartment lease.
 Did you agree to a move-out fee, either as a separate “move-out fee” line item or as a fee to use the freight elevator in the building?
 If tenants agreed to the fee at the outset, they can’t contest it during move-out.
 But if they didn’t agree to any exit fees, then landlords have no right to charge a move-out fee after the fact.